Webinar

 Alan Humphreys | Senior Technical Manager

 Alan Humphreys is a metallurgical engineer specializing in failure analysis and structural assessment for degraded materials systems caused by corrosion, fracture and fatigue, or wear.
-He has an extensive technical background in laboratory testing and analysis to ASTM International, NACE International, and American Petroleum Institute standards, including the design of fitness for purpose experimentation.
-He works on a range of projects involving structures, petrochemical, transportation, and materials processing.
+His technical background includes laboratory testing and analysis to ASTM International, NACE International, and American Petroleum Institute standards, as well as the design of fitness-for-purpose experimentation.
+Alan works on a range of projects involving structures, petrochemical, transportation, and materials processing.